Skip to Content

 20 Texas Christmas (pink) 20 Texas Christmas (blue) San Francisco

-I tried to convince Marty to buy me everything from Tiffany and Co., but he just wasn’t having it this trip.
+I tried to convince Marty to buy me everything from Tiffany and Co., but he wasn’t having it on this trip.
 LOL!

 The actual square, which faces Macy’s, is a great place to take a break from all this shopping.

-The first time we visited San Francisco, there was a huge art display set up in Union Square, and this time it looked as if they were preparing to install their holiday ice skating rink!
+The first time we visited San Francisco city, there was a huge art display set up in Union Square, and this time, it looked as if they were preparing to install their holiday ice skating rink!

 You can find a complete list of Union Square events here.